Coronavirus also infects corporate leadership - BCFocus

 Coronavirus also infects corporate leadership

-Forced digitization leads to a loss of contact with reality which leads to a crisis in the figure of the leader.
-For TeamEQ, intuition and experience are no longer enough to remain a benchmark; It’s time to rely on “human” data to turn the situation around.
-For example, the sense of professional growth has declined by 18% in the past three months, a figure which confirms the lack of motivation.

-This trend can be found for example in the eNPS (Net Promoter Score), an indicator whose objective is to measure the loyalty of a company’s customers.
-In the case of TeamEQ, the concept is applied to measuring the health of work teams.
-Until the start of the pandemic, positive responses to a possible recommendation from the company to a friend or acquaintance always exceeded those given to the same question, but referring to the work team.
-However, and especially coinciding with the second wave of COVID-19, engagement with the company has dropped by more than 20 points, highlighting the team’s experience as the benchmark for remote working for the first time. .
+The acronym eNPS (Employer Net Promoter Score) corresponds to an international indicator whose objective is to measure the appreciation that employees make of a company.
+Until the start of the pandemic, positive responses to a possible recommendation of this to a friend or acquaintance always exceeded those given to the same question, but returned to the work team.
+However, and especially coinciding with the second wave of COVID-19, the clear intention to recommend the company has dropped by more than 20 points.
+On the other hand, the number of employees who perceive their own work team as the whole of the company is increasing, i.e. they identify it with the company itself, while the feeling that collaboration with other services is deteriorating.
+This perception of difficulty in collaborating with other territories seems more serious and persistent than that felt during the first childbirth, while the hope of returning to a normality such as that experienced in a more or less brief period of time was still cherished. . .

-Today more than ever, measuring the health of work teams and promoting new leadership integrating digitalization and empathy is a priority.

-To deepen the subject, we invite you to the webinar “Leadership in crisis, Leadership of the future” which will take place on Thursday, November 26 at 11:30 am, with a press conference starting at 12:30 pm.
-You can log in by clicking here.

 * If you found this article interesting, we encourage you to follow us on TWITTER and subscribe to our DAILY NEWSLETTER.